Patchogue Theatre for the Performing Arts

 In the late-1950’s, the Patchogue Theater had a fire, and the lobby was destroyed.
 The theater reopened soon after, but with a much more modest lobby.
 Although much of the opulent interior was covered over with sheetrock and plywood in the auditorium, thankfully, it all remained underneath to be rediscovered years later.

-In the early 1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
-This metamorphasis didn’t last long as the theater closed in the late 1980’s.
+In the early-1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
+This metamorphasis didn’t last long as the theatre closed in the late-1980’s.